Volatility Estimation of Hidden Markov Processes and Adaptive Filtration: Introduction

 \section{Introduction}

+Partially observed systems and especially different Kalman filter models occupy an important place in statistics due to a large diversity of applied problems where such statistical models are used.
+There is extensive engineering literature devoted to identification problems for such partially observed discrete time models.
+Note that the continuous time systems are less studied.

-This work is devoted to nonparametric estimation and parameter estimation problems by observations of partially observed linear systems with small noise in observations.
-Such models of observations and more complex (multidimensional, nonlinear) were extensively studied in filtration theory, where approximate filters were proposed and studied in the asymptotics of small noise.
-In particular the order of the errors of approximations are obtained for the large diversity of the statement of the problems, see \cite{KBS84}, \cite{FP89}, \cite{Pic91}, \cite{Pic93} and references there in.
-The statistical problems for partially observed linear and non linear systems were studied in \cite{Kut94}, Chapter 6.
-Note that in \cite{Kut94} it is supposed that the small noise is in the observation and state equations.
+This work is devoted to the construction of adaptive Kalman-Bucy filter for partially observed linear system with the small noise in observation equation.
+It is supposed that the coefficients of these equations depend on some unknown parameter and the adaptive filter is constructed in several steps.
+First we propose a nonparametric estimator of some integral functional, then this estimator is used for construction of method of moments estimator of the unknown parameter.
+This estimator is used as preliminary for construction of One-step MLE-process and finally this process is used for writing the adaptive Kalman-Bucy filter.
+The problems of parameter estimation by observations of partially observed linear systems with small noise in observations and in state equation for more complex (multidimensional, nonlinear) models were extensively studied in filtration theory, where approximate filters were proposed and studied in different asymptotics, see, e.g., \cite{CMT05},\cite{EAM95},\cite{EM02} and references there in.
+In particular the order of the errors of approximations are obtained for the large diversity of the statement of the problems, see \cite{FP89}, \cite{KBS84}, \cite{Pic91}, \cite{Pic93}.
+The similar problems with hidden telegraph process were studied in \cite{PCh09} and \cite{KhK18}.
+The statistical problems for partially observed linear and non linear systems were studied in \cite{Kut94}, Chapter 6 and in \cite{SKh96}.
+Note that in \cite{Kut94} and in \cite{SKh96} it is supposed that the small noises are in the observation and state equations.
 The parameter estimation problems in the case of small noise in observations only were considered recently in \cite{Kut19}.

-The statistical problems below are considered in two steps.
-First we propose a nonparametric estimator of the quadratic variation of the derivative of the limit of observed process.
-Then the obtained result is used in nonparametric estimation of the integral of the square of volatility of unobservable component and in parameter estimation problems.
+The construction of asymptotically optimal estimator of the parameter in volatility of unobserved component for partially observed system by discrete time observations was studied in \cite{GJ1-01},\cite{GJ2-01}.
+The asymptotic behavior of the filter for such partially observed nonlinear continuous time system with small noise in observations was studied in the mentioned above works \cite{Pic91}, \cite{Pic93}.